 For hosted or hybrid installations, if you have upgraded to the Enhanced MTA , DKIM email authentication signing is done by the Enhanced MTA for all messages with all domains.

 DMARC (Domain-based Message Authentication, Reporting and Conformance) is the most recent form of email authentication, and it relies on both SPF and DKIM authentication to determine whether an email passes or fails.
 DMARC is unique and powerful in two very important ways:

 - Conformance - it allows the sender to instruct the ISPs on what to do with any message that fails to authenticate (e.g. do not accept it).

 - Reporting – it provides the sender with a detailed report showing all messages that failed DMARC authentication, along with the "From" domain and IP address used for each.
 This allows a company to identify legitimate email that's failing authentication and needs some type of "fix" (e.g. adding IP addresses to their SPF record), as well as the sources and prevalence of phishing attempts on their email domains.

 DMARC can leverage the reports generated by 250ok .

 A feedback loop works by declaring at the ISP level a given email address for a range of IP addresses used for sending messages.
 The ISP will send to this mailbox, in a similar way as what is done for bounce messages, those messages that are reported by recipients as spam.
 The platform should be configured to block future deliveries to users who have complained.
 It is important to no longer contact them even if they did not use the proper opt-out link.
-It is on the basis of these complaints that an ISP will blacklist an IP address.
-Depending on the ISP, a complaint rate of around 1% will result in the blacklisting of an IP address.
+It is on the basis of these complaints that an ISP will add an IP address to its block list.
+Depending on the ISP, a complaint rate of around 1% will result in blocking an IP address.

 A standard is currently being drawn up to define the format of feedback loop messages: the Abuse Feedback Reporting Format (ARF) .